Sunflower Showdown: 1980s

 The 1980s saw the return of star power to the schools and arguably the rivalry's most high-profile game.
 At the start of the decade, Rolando Blackman at Kansas State and Darnell Valentine at KU squared off in some classic match-ups.
 To close the decade, it was Mitch Richmond (K-State) and Danny Manning (KU) battling.

+The Wildcats swept the regular season series in 1982 and 1983, but have not done so again through the 2024-25 season.

 With Richmond and Manning in their senior years, the 1987–1988 season proved to be eventful in the rivalry.
 In the first matchup of the season, on January 30, 1988, Richmond scored 35 points to lead Kansas State to a 72-61 win to halt KU's then-record 55-game home winning streak.
 On February 18, KU turned the tables, prevailing 64–63 in Ahearn Field House to deny K-State a victory over KU in the old field house's last year.
 In what was supposed to be the rubber game, in the 1988 Big Eight Conference tournament, Kansas State won a decisive victory by a 69–54 score.

 Both teams qualified for the NCAA tournament, and after three wins apiece in the tournament they faced each other on March 27 in Pontiac, Michigan, for the right to advance to the Final Four.
 Led by Manning's 20 points, KU turned a tight game into a runaway and prevailed 71–58.
-They eventually advanced to claim the school's second NCAA Tournament Championship.
+They eventually advanced to claim the school's second NCAA tournament championship.
 That game in the Pontiac Silverdome was the first ever meeting between the 'Hawks and the 'Cats not played in Lawrence, Manhattan, or Kansas City, Missouri.

 The 1990s and 2000s

 The rivalry slipped in significance after the 1988 season, as K-State slowly declined in the Big 8 and Big 12 conferences and KU saw sustained success under new coach Roy Williams.
 During Williams' tenure at Kansas, the Jayhawks went 50–6 against the Wildcats.
 Only occasionally would K-State make some noise, such as the 68–64 win over then-#1 KU in Allen Fieldhouse in 1994.

 From 1994 to 2005, KU won 31 straight games against K-State, the longest streak for either school in the series.
-Also, from 1984 to 2007, KU won 24 straight games on the Wildcats' home floor, the third longest win-streak on an opponents home court in NCAA history.
+Also, from 1984 to 2007, KU won 24 straight games on the Wildcats' home floor, the third longest win-streak on an opponent's home court in NCAA history.
 During the latter streak, K-State won seven games against KU, but all were away from Manhattan: four games in Lawrence (1988, 1989, 1994, 2006) and three games in the Big Eight Tournament in Kansas City (1988, 1989, 1993).
 The streak began in Ahearn Field House, where KU won the final five meetings, and carried over into Bramlage Coliseum, where KU won the first 19 contests.
 KU's streak at Bramlage Coliseum came to an end on January 30, 2008, when #22-ranked Kansas State upset previously-unbeaten #2 Kansas 84–75.